iamluc/GloomyTwigDecoratorBundle/README.md

     ```

     All parameters are optionals.
-    Without a template, all blocks are printed.
+    Without the _xmlhttprequest parameter, all blocks are printed by default.

     ``` html+django
-    {% decorate 'gloomy.decorator.xmlhttprequest' with {
+    {% decorate 'xmlhttprequest' with {
         '_template': 'MyBundle::layout.html.twig',
         'my_own_var': 'cool !'} %}

     {% block test %}
         This block is printed directly if request is xmlHttpRequest, but extends MyBundle::layout.html.twig otherwise
+    {% endblock %}
+    ```

+    You can choose the blocks you want to display with the _blocks parameter

+    ``` html+django
+    {% decorate 'xmlhttprequest' with {
+        '_template': 'MyBundle::layout.html.twig',
+        '_blocks': ['test']
+        'my_own_var': 'cool !'} %}

+    {% block test %}
+        This block is printed if request is xmlHttpRequest, but extends MyBundle::layout.html.twig otherwise
+    {% endblock %}

+    {% block test_not_printed %}
+        This block is NOT printed if request is xmlHttpRequest, but extends MyBundle::layout.html.twig otherwise
     {% endblock %}
     ```